Miss Deborah J Watson

 a) In relation to Service User A:

-i) Left her in a therapy suite unaccompanied in breach of the employer’s regulations and guidelines; and/or
+i) Left her in the therapy suite unaccompanied; and/or

-ii) Did not consider the observation and engagement care plan for Service User A; and/or
+ii) Did not review the observation and engagement care plan for Service User A; and/or

 b) In relation to Service User B: